Leaked Document Sheds Light On Microsoft's Chromebook Rival

 No, that would ruin it for this niche.
 You can buy a cheap laptop right now that is not locked down.
 The benefit to a Chromebook or Chromebook clone like these is that you can hand it to a school age kid and not worry at all about viruses, malware, misconfiguration, etc. It just works all the time.

 I completely agree that it makes these things unattractive to a large number of Slashdotters.
 I'm one of them, and I only have Chromebooks for the kids and wife, not myself.
-I have spent _zero_ hours screwing arou
+I have spent _zero_ hours screwing around with the Chromebooks*, which is something I cannot say about any other computer that I've ever owned.

+* So technically, I did screw around with them because I'm a big dork.
+I played with developer mode, but my wife blew away my efforts by hitting the space bar on boot.
+Which is for the best.
+Also, printing can be hard to set up but I got lucky because I already had Chrome set up to share a printer.

 Re: (Score:2)